 where $\varphi_p\in [0,2\pi]$ and $\theta_p \in [0,\pi]$ are the spherical coordinates centered around the planet, and the substellar point is defined as $S(\varphi_p=0, \theta_p=\pi/2)$.

-We vary the degree of anisotropy by adjusting \fpresT, with the maximum degree of anisotropy being achieved when the pressure at the antistellar point is only 10\% of that at the substellar point.
+We varied the degree of anisotropy by adjusting \fpresT, with the maximum degree of anisotropy achieved when the pressure at the antistellar point is only 10\% of that at the substellar point.
 Figure \ref{fig:P_map} displays the pressure scaling factor \fpres\ over the planet's surface and interior for this 10\% model.
-In addition, we modify the pressure inside the planet to initiate the wind while avoiding discontinuities.
+In addition, we modified the pressure inside the planet to initiate the wind, while avoiding discontinuities.
 For the interior, where $r \leq 0.3~R_p$, \fpres\ remains constant at a value of 1.
-For $0.3~R_p < r \leq 1~R_p$, the pressure decreases linearly towards the planetary surface to reach the pre-defined value of \fpres.
+For $0.3~R_p < r \leq 1~R_p$, the pressure decreases linearly toward the planetary surface to reach the pre-defined value of \fpres.